-Dr. Hoffman received an LL.M. in Trial Advocacy from Temple University Beasley School of Law, where he continues to serve on the Adjunct Faculty.
-He also is an Assistant Professor in the Department of Surgery at the Uniformed Services University of the Health Sciences in Bethesda, MD.
-He recently earned his M.B.A. degree from Drexel University’s LeBow College of Business, with a particular interest in innovative business models, value-stream mapping, statistics and economics, and valuation.
+Dr. Hoffman received his undergraduate degree with honors from Amherst College, his M.D. degree from Columbia University’s Vegalos College of Physicians & Surgeons, and his J.D. and Master of Bioethics degrees from the University of Pennsylvania’s Carey Law School and Perelman School of Medicine, respectively.
+Dr. Hoffman also received an LL.M. in Trial Advocacy from Temple University Beasley School of Law, where he continues to serve on the Adjunct Faculty.
+Dr. Hoffman recently earned an M.B.A. from Drexel University’s LeBow College of Business, with a particular interest in innovative business models, value-stream mapping, statistics and economics, and valuation.

-Before attending law school, Dr. Hoffman was an academic liver and kidney transplant surgeon and general pediatric and trauma surgeon at Tufts University and the Kiwanis Trauma Institute in Boston, MA.
-He was a member of the U.S. Army Reserves from 1988 to 2002.
-From 1990 to 1991, Dr. Hoffman served as the Chief of Pediatric Surgery at the Walter Reed Army Medical Center and Consultant Surgeon at the National Naval Medicine Center during Operations Desert Shield and Storm.
-His last military assignment before leaving the Army at the rank of Colonel (O-6) was as a Military Academy Liaison Officer (MALO) to the United States Military Academy at West Point.
-He also served on the military academy interview committee for then-Senator Rick Santorum and interviewed West Point admission candidates from metropolitan Philadelphia area high schools.
+Before attending law school, Dr. Hoffman was an academic liver and kidney transplant surgeon and general pediatric and trauma surgeon at Tufts University and the Kiwanis Trauma Institute in Boston, Massachusetts.
+He was a member of the Medical Corps in the U.S. Army Reserves from 1988 to 2002.
+From 1990 to 1991, Dr. Hoffman served as the Chief of Pediatric Surgery at the Walter Reed Army Medical Center in Washington, DC, and as a Consultant Surgeon at the National Naval Medicine Center in Bethesda, Maryland, during Operations Desert Shield and Storm.
+Dr. Hoffman’s last military assignment was at the rank of Colonel (O-6) as a Military Academy Liaison Officer (MALO) to the United States Military Academy at West Point.
+He was awarded the Meritorious Service Medal and a distinguished unit commendation for his service to the country.

 Dr. Hoffman was appointed by federal judges to national Plaintiffs Steering Committees in cases involving testosterone replacement therapy drugs (before the U.S. District Court for the Northern District of Illinois), and the anticoagulant drug Xarelto (before the U.S. District Court for the Eastern District of Louisiana).
-He also was recently appointed to the national Science Committee involving Talcum powder products (before the U.S. District Court in New Jersey).
+As a member of those committees, Dr. Hoffman played integral leadership roles in shaping the plaintiff’s cases and the trials.

-Dr. Hoffman is a Fellow of the American College of Surgeons (FACS), the Royal College of Physicians and Surgeons of Canada (FRCSC), the American Academy of Pediatrics (FAAP), and the American College of Legal Medicine (FCLM).
-He is a member of the American Society of Transplant Surgeons, the American Pediatric Surgical Association, the Canadian Association of Pediatric Surgeons, and the American Association of Military Surgeons.
-He is admitted as an Associate Member to the American College of Obstetrics and Gynecology (ACOG).
+Dr. Hoffman is a Fellow of the American College of Surgeons, the Royal College of Physicians and Surgeons of Canada, and the American Academy of Pediatrics.
+He is a member of the American College of Obstetrics & Gynecology, the American Society of Transplant Surgeons, the American Pediatric Surgical Association, and the Canadian Association of Pediatric Surgeons.
+He is a member of the Pennsylvania, New Jersey, New York, and Massachusetts bars.